joelmoniz/DepthNets/depthnet-pytorch/README.md

 Once a model has been trained, add the `--interactive` flag to the experiment script.
 Instead of training the model, this will put you in a PDB debug mode.
 From this, one can invoke various functions to compute useful statistics based on the model, such as those shown in the paper:

 * Depth correlation (called 'DepthCorr' in the paper).
 This computes the cross-correlation matrix between the X = inferred depths and Y = the ground truth ones and computes the trace of the matrix (the higher the trace, the better).
-Because DepthNet requires a source and target face and that both these faces can be in one of three orientations (left-facing, center-facing, or right-facing), we compute a 3x3 matrix of traces `M` instead, where `M[i,j]` is the trace of the correlation matrix between: X (inferred depths when mapping to orientation `j` faces using orientation `i` faces), ground truth depths Y.
+DepthNet requires a source and target face, either of which can be in one of the three orientations (left-facing, center-facing, or right-facing).
+So we compute a 3x3 matrix of traces `M`, where `M[i,j]` is the trace of the correlation matrix between: X (inferred depths when mapping to orientation `j` faces using orientation `i` faces) and ground truth depths Y. To get Depth correlation run:
   * `interactive.measure_depth_test_pairwise(net, grid=True)`

-  * There is also a `dump_file` flag if you want to save the predicted depths to disk as an .npz file.
-* Squared error between the target and predicted target keypoints (i.e. the above equation)
+* Squared error between the target and predicted target keypoints (i.e. the above equation):
   * `interactive.measure_kp_error_test_pairwise(net, grid=False)`

 ## Reproducing figures